Bertrand256/dash-masternode-tool/README.md

 A server + installed _Dash daemon_ software form a Dash full-node, but before the rest of the network accepts it as a ligitimate masternode, one more thing must happen: the person controlling the node must prove, that he/she is also in control of the private key of the node's collateral.
 This is achieved by the requirement of sending the network a special message signed by this private key just after starting the masternode software.
 This message is referred to as sending _Start masternode_ message.

-This action can be performed using the Dash reference client - Dash-Qt.
-As can be expecetd, this requires sending of 1000 Dash to the address controlled by your Dash-Qt (software) wallet.
+This action can be performed using the Dash reference client - Dash Core.
+As can be expecetd, this requires sending of 1000 Dash to the address controlled by your Dash Core (software) wallet.
 After the recent increase in the value of Dash and burst of amount of malware distributed on the Internet, you do not have to be paranoid to say that sending that amount of resources to a software wallet is not really secure, regardless of what type of OS you use.
 For these reasons it is highly recomended to use a **hardware wallet** for this purpose.

 ### Purpose of the application
 The main purpose of the application is to give MNOs (masternode owners) the ability to send _Start masternode_ command with easy to use graphical interface, if MN's collateral is controlled by a hardware wallet, such as Trezor or Keepkey.